 What are non-conforming loans?

-People with poor credit ratings or have finance needs that are a little out of the ordinary can often have trouble sourcing a home loan.
+People with low credit scores or who have finance needs that are a little out of the ordinary can often have trouble sourcing a home loan.
 Many lenders now offer what are known as 'non-conforming loans' for people in this type of situation.

 While lenders are willing to overlook prior credit problems, they will want to see some evidence of your ability to repay the loan.
-A larger deposit than is required for traditional loans will generally be required also.
+A larger deposit than what is usually required for traditional loans may also be required.

 Here are some of the signs that you might not be a 'perfect match' for some of the lenders out there:

 - You don't have a perfect credit history (e.g. previously declared bankruptcy, missed loan/bill payments in the past)